nwpistols/documentation/docs/chainlink-keepers/register-upkeep.md

     ![Upkeep Registration Success Message](/images/contract-devs/keeper/keeper-registration-submitted.png)

-> 📘 Registration Complete
->
-> You have now successfully built and registered a Keeper Compatible contract with the Chainlink Keeper Network.
->
-> Your Upkeep will start being serviced after a predefined block confirmation time - less than 10 mins.
-> Number of block confirmations may differ from chain to chain.
+After you complete registration, your upkeep will start being serviced after a predefined block confirmation time, which is less than 10 minutes.
+The number of block confirmations might differ depending on which blockchain you selected.
 # Fund Upkeep

 1. **Add funds to your Upkeep**